 The subject of discipline in sport is never far from the headlines.
-Professional sporting bodies are well equipped to deal with breaches of a sporting code’s rules, however amateur sports clubs (clubs) are often unprepared to deal with events which require the club, or a player affiliated to the club, to be a party to a disciplinary process.
-This article attempts to provide some guidance on how clubs should deal with disciplinary issues.
+Professional sporting bodies are well equipped to deal with breaches of a sporting code’s rules.
+In contrast, amateur sports clubs (clubs) are often unprepared to deal with events which require the club, or a player affiliated to the club, to be a party to a disciplinary process.
+This article provides some general guidance on how clubs should deal with disciplinary issues.

 Status of clubs in New Zealand

-Clubs are generally made up of like-minded people (hopefully!) who share a particular interest whether it be sports, food and wine, or other cultural pursuits.
+Clubs are generally made up of like-minded people (hopefully!) who share a particular interest whether it be sports, games, or other cultural pursuits.
 However, it is inevitable that disputes will arise from time to time, either internally between members or externally, and it is important that clubs have sufficient powers to ensure that any dispute can be dealt with quickly and in a robust manner.

 Internal disciplinary matters require a careful consideration of the club’s rules.
 The rules should ideally contain provisions which: